- The Law

 Meaning of Without Lawful Excuse

-Section 5 of the Act gives examples of actions that would constitute a lawful excuse and thus a defence to criminal damage charges, though not to aggravated criminal damage under Section 1(2).
-You must be aware of these, particularly in relation to the defences likely to be raised by motorists damaging wheel clamps.
+Section 5 of the Act sets out a defence to criminal damage charges, though not to aggravated criminal damage under Section 1(2).

 Racially (and Religiously) Aggravated Criminal Damage